Kimchi: Seasonings

 Brining salt (with a larger grain size compared to kitchen salt) is used mainly for initial salting of kimchi vegetables.
 Being minimally processed, it serves to help develop flavors in fermented foods.
 Cabbage is usually salted twice when making spicy kimchi.

 Commonly used seasonings include gochugaru (chili powder), scallions, garlic, ginger, and jeotgal (salted seafood) Jeotgal can be replaced with raw seafood in colder Northern parts of the Korean peninsula.
 If used, milder saeu-jeot (salted shrimp) or jogi-jeot (salted croaker) is preferred and the amount of jeotgal is also reduced in Northern and Central regions.
-In Southern Korea, on the other hand, generous amount of stronger myeolchi-jeot (salted anchovies) and galchi-jeot (salted hairtail) is commonly used.
+In Southern Korea, on the other hand, a generous amount of stronger myeolchi-jeot (salted anchovies) and galchi-jeot (salted hairtail) is commonly used.
 Raw seafood or daegu-agami-jeot (salted cod gills) are used in the East coast areas.

 Salt, scallions, garlic, fish sauce, and sugar are commonly added to flavor the kimchi.

 Production

-The first step in the making of any kimchi is to slice the cabbage or daikon into smaller, uniform pieces to increase the surface area.
-The pieces are then coated with salt as a preservative method, as this draws out the water to lower the free water activity.
-This inhibits the growth of undesirable microorganisms by limiting the water available for them to utilize for growth and metabolism.
-The salting stage can use 5 to 7% salinity for 12 hours, or 15% for 3 to 7 hours.
+To make kimchi, start by slicing cabbage or daikon into small, uniform pieces to increase surface area.
+The pieces are then coated with salt to draw out water, which helps preserve them by preventing the growth of harmful microorganisms.
+This salting process can use 5–7% salt for 12 hours or 15% salt for 3–7 hours.

-The excess water is then drained away, and seasoning ingredients are added.
-The sugar that is sometimes added also acts to bind free water that still remains, further reducing free water activity.
-Finally, the brined vegetables are placed into an airtight canning jar and left to sit for 24 to 48 hours at room temperature.
-The ideal salt concentration during the fermentation process is about 3%.
+After salting, drain the excess water and mix in the seasoning ingredients.
+Adding sugar can also help by binding any remaining water.
+Finally, pack the brined vegetables into an airtight jar and let them ferment at room temperature for 24 to 48 hours.
+The ideal salt concentration during fermentation is about 3%.

 Since the fermentation process results in the production of carbon dioxide, the jar should be "burped" daily to release the gas.
 The more fermentation that occurs, the more carbon dioxide will be incorporated, which results in a very carbonated-drink-like effect.